Ruman03/Django-Todo-Project/README.md

 - JavaScript
 - SQLite

-## License
+## Credits

-This project is licensed under the MIT License - see the LICENSE file for details.
+I am glad to complete this project and hope that it will meet all the requirements ~Raman Asif